We’ll start today with a game of Did You Know? Did you know that:

 - The majority of victims of domestic homicides recorded between April 2013 and March 2016 were females (70%) and that the vast majority of the killers are men?

 These numbers are staggering.
-The average boy is more likely to be excluded, underperform in their exams, be domestic abusers, end up on the streets and kill themselves.
+The average boy is more likely to be excluded, underperform in their exams, be a domestic abuser, end up on the streets and kill themselves.
 Why?

 2018 feels like it has been the year of demonising masculinity and it is easy to see why.
 What do you see when you look at these images?